dafny-lang/rfcs/0012-unicode-strings.md

 that treats strings as a more specialized datatype.
 It could then be more prescriptive about picking a definitive encoding to support directly (most likely UTF-8).

+The primary advantage of this would be avoiding the potential trap of expensive random access of individual character values at runtime.
+Such a `string` type would instead only provide access to individual characters through some kind of enumeration interface similar to those proposed in this [standard library PR](https://github.com/dafny-lang/libraries/pull/37).
+It would still use a ghost `seq<char>` value to specify the underlying data.

 This would certainly require more effort for existing code to migrate to.
 It is also a much more expensive solution to implement, since it requires creating an API for strings that is at least adequate to replace all existing usage of sequence operations.